 She has published her research findings on topics such as advanced therapy for high-risk myelodysplastic syndromes and reversal of bone marrow failure induced by AML.
 Her work has appeared in Leukemia & Lymphoma, Science Translational Medicine, Cancer Research, the Journal of Clinical Investigation, Journal of Immunology, and elsewhere.

 Dr. Zhang is a member of the American Association of Cancer Research and American Society of Hematology.
 She advises and mentors Stanford medical students, residents and fellows.
 She delivers invited lectures to faculty and fellows.
 In addition, she has been an invited speaker on the topic of acute myeloid leukemia at the Association of Northern California Oncologists Update on Hematological Malignancies.

-Assistant Professor - Med Center Line, Medicine - Hematology
+Assistant Professor - University Medical Line, Medicine - Hematology

 Board Certification: American Board of Internal Medicine, Hematology (2019)

 Fellowship: Stanford University Hematology and Oncology Fellowship (2018) CA